Skip to main content

 Egersund

 Egersund has a pleasant town centre with wooden housing from around 1750-1800.
 You should visit the area called “Haugen”, often referred to as Egersund’s medieval town.
-The town has a historical hotel, Grand Hotell Egersund, with unique architecture.
+The town has a historical hotel, Grand Hotel Egersund, with unique architecture.
 It proudly stands in the heart of the town as a nice feature.
 You can choose to stay at a junior suite to satisfy your comfort genes with all the mod cons for a snug stay.
-The restaurant at the hotel, Eigra Kjøkken & Bar should not be underestimated.
+The restaurant at the hotel, Eigra Kjøkken & Bar, should not be underestimated.
 With an emphasis on local ingredients, such as crisp veggies and beets from Jæren, fish and shellfish from local fishermen, and cured meats and products from local producers, they give you delicious and nutritious food on the table.

 Egersund.
 Photo: Fotografen AS